Realize the basement of your dreams – AFTER you waterproof it!

 There are steps you can take to shunt water away from your home and keep your yard dry:

 First, make sure the gutter leads are working.
 Sagging, bent, or damaged gutters can cause damage to your house.
 A telltale sign of blocked or damaged gutters is when water starts to pool near the foundation.
 A way to prevent leaky or blocked gutters is by cleaning them regularly.
 This healthy home habit is an easy way to prevent water damage to your home.

 Another relatively inexpensive way to prevent water from leaking into your basement is to build up your landscaping.
 Ideally, you want the ground to slope away from your house and around the perimeter.
 This would require grading the soil and adding extra dirt.
 Grading your property is a big DIY project (well…maybe just for me!), so you might want to try building up your beds first.
 You can use mulch to add to the landscaping or plant grass to absorb the rain water.

 A final step to waterproofing your home, and one I recommend, is to have drain tiles professionally installed in your wet yard.
 Drain tiles can be very effective in keeping your yard dry!
 This is something I had to do if I wanted the ducks to stop swimming in my backyard!
 Drain tiles act like an underground drainage system that protect your home’s foundation.
 Underground pipes are fitted in trenches to shunt water away from your home.
 This is not your average DIY project, nor is it cheap.
 But, in the long run, it’s money well spent to protect your home.
 One of the best decisions I made was to hire a professional to install drain tiles!

 Once you’ve secured the foundation, assessed your moisture levels, and shunted water away from your home, you will be ready to start finishing your space.
-I highly recommend that you take the extra steps needed to protect your investment.
+I highly recommend that you take extra steps to protect your investment.
 You won’t be sorry you did, but you could be sorry you didn’t!